roytang/blog/content/post/2020/03/covid19/index.md

 We have a small extended family lunch gathering today, mostly as a send-off to some *balikbayan* relatives who are flying back to the US in a couple of weeks.
 The gathering was originally scheduled for Sunday, but because of the announcement we rescheduled to Saturday to avoid complications.
 Fewer people are able to attend, and we just have takeout instead of going to a restaurant as originally planned.

 In the afternoon, there is a presscon where the MMDA/PNP/some mayors are talking about a one month curfew from 8PM-5AM.
 The interior secretary threatens arrest for those who refuse to go home during the curfew.
 This causes a mix of reactions on social media and in the group chats.
 During the time I was still a regular commuter, by 8PM I would not have been able to get on a bus yet.
+The authorities are also requesting that malls close except for essential services such as supermarkets, banks and pharmacies.

 Strain in the healthcare system is starting to show.
 Multiple reports of healthcare personnel lacking alcohol, hand sanitizer, gloves, and other personal protective equipment (PPE).

+Local media giant ABS-CBN announces their hit primetime dramas are going off the air starting next week, to be replaced by reruns.
+Finally, a villain that *Ang Probinsyano* is unable to defeat.

 All day there are reports of massive crowds at the bus stations of people planning to leave the metro before the lockdown.
 The exodus is worse than Christmas or Holy Week holidays.
 Airline ticketing offices are also swamped with people looking for refunds and rebookings.